aaronc/fschema/README.md

 Elegant functional data validation and transformation for Clojure and Clojurescript.

+fschema has the following design goals:
+- Have a simple intuitive API which allows for easy functional composition of validators and mutators.
-fschema is intended to provide detailed error messages which can easily be rendered into human readable (and localizable error messages).
+- Provide detailed error messages which can easily be rendered into human readable (and localizable error messages).
+- Allow for validation of individual properties within a complex schema.
+- Return information about property paths in validation error messages.

 ## Installation